potercoin/potercoin/README.md

-# Fission Site Source Repo
+# Poter Site Source Repo

-This is the source for the [fission.io](https://fission.io) website.
+This is the source for the [potercoin.ink](https://potercoin.ink) website.

 ## Repo organization